History | Food | Art & Culture | Getting Around | More Ideas

 Museums and galleries

-North Terrace is the cultural precinct, with the Art Gallery, SA Museum, State Library, Centre of Democracy, Migration Museum, ANZAC Centenary Memorial Walk, and Adelaide University all within close walking distance.
+North Terrace is the cultural precinct, with the Art Gallery, SA Museum, State Library, Centre of Democracy, Migration Museum, ANZAC Centenary Memorial Walk, Museum of Discovery, and Adelaide University all within close walking distance.
 Tandanya on Grenfell St is Australia’s oldest Aboriginal owned and managed multi-arts centre and has a great mix of permanent and rotating art.
 Other city galleries include ACE Open, The Samstag, FELTspace, The Mill, Jam Factory, Urban Cow Studio, and Hill Smith Gallery.

 The conference will be in the heart of the Adelaide CBD.
 A tram stop out the front can take you down to the Glenelg beach in one direction and to the trendy pub and cafe-filled suburb of Bowden.
 The tram is free throughout the CBD, and to Bowden which makes getting around the city super easy.
 Nothing is that far in the city though – you can walk from one side of the city to the other in 30 minutes.